cseanburns/semantic_web_development/src/2a-document-structure-and-metadata.md

 Note the `<title>` element closes with `</title>`.

-We can add that to our HEAD section:
+We can add the title information to our `<head>` section, as shown below:

 ```
 <!DOCTYPE html>